Pancreatitis in Cats

 The cost will vary based on factors like geographical location, whether your cat is seeing a general veterinarian or a specialist, the degree of care required, length of hospital stay (if required), surgery (if required), medications, supplements, and therapy.
 Taking all of these into consideration, the total cost can run from a few hundred to several thousand dollars.

 It is very possible for a cat diagnosed with pancreatitis to lead a relatively normal and healthy life.
 The vast majority of cats with acute pancreatitis who receive prompt treatment recover without any long-term consequences.
 Cats suffering from chronic pancreatitis will require long-term treatment and care.
 They do well on steroid therapy, although it is something they may need for the rest of their lives.

-Pancreatitis cannot be completely prevented, but there are ways to reduce a cat’s risk of developing the disease.
+Pancreatitis cannot always be prevented, but there are ways to reduce a cat’s risk of developing the disease.